LPS1014 Fire Alarms & Smoke Detection systems for Corporate & Public Sectors - London, Middlesex, UK

 - Significant reductions in overall cost of larger installations due to less cabling used

 Wireless fire detection & alarm systems (similar functionality to the analogue addressable range) have obvious benefits where the installation of cables is difficult, undesirable or simply not possible.

 When specifying it is important to conduct a radio survey to ensure proposed systems will be operating within acceptable parameters recommended by the system manufacturer.

 Wireless systems typically operate with a battery life expectancy of five to seven years.
 Battery life can be dramatically effected by distance, signal attenuation and temperature fluctuations / extremes.
 For continued trouble-free detection, a programme of battery replacement can be implemented during selected service visits.

 Hybrid systems can provide the best solution where a proportion of the system can be easily hard wired and the difficult areas served by wireless devices.

-PEL have helped many customers fulfil their fire protection responsibilities, including: City Academy, Harrow Civic Centre, Oxford Health NHS Trust, NHS Hertfordshire, Housing 21, Cotswold Leisure Centre, Access Self Storage, WH Smith, Hugo Boss, Early Learning Centre, Debenhams, Cranbury College and Lombok.
+PEL have helped many customers fulfill their fire protection responsibilities, including: City Academy, Harrow Civic Centre, Oxford Health NHS Trust, NHS Hertfordshire, Housing & Care 21, Cotswold Leisure Centre, Access Self Storage, WH Smith, Hugo Boss, Early Learning Centre, Debenhams, Cranbury College and Lombok.